 - 1.3 million metric tonnes of solid waste

 These savings were achieved simply by replacing single-use or one-way packaging with reusable alternatives that are continuously shared, repaired and reused throughout the supply chain.

-Brambles communicated its 2020 sustainability commitments back in 2015 and the issues the program addressed, such as sustainable forestry and eliminating waste from supply chains, are now more important for its stakeholders than ever before.
+Brambles communicated its 2020 sustainability commitments back in 2015 and the issues the programme addressed, such as sustainable forestry and eliminating waste from supply chains, are now more important for its stakeholders than ever before.
 As the company enters the final year of its 2020 goals period, it edges closer to attaining 100% sustainable materials sourcing for wood, achieving 99.7% (up from 99.4 in FY18).
-In addition, 60% of the electricity powering Brambles’ Service Centers was from certified renewable energy sources, representing a 34 percentage point increase on fiscal year 2018 and making its already low carbon solutions even more sustainable.
+In addition, 60% of the electricity powering Brambles’ Service Centres was from certified renewable energy sources, representing a 34 percentage point increase on fiscal year 2018 and making its already low carbon solutions even more sustainable.